logiquesistemas/easy-spark/README.md

 ##Quick Start

-Fist of all create a simple java class with @Controller annotation.
+First of all create a simple java class with @Controller annotation.

 ```java
 package br.com.logique;